What is cultural heritage?

 Philosophy & Mission

 In 1905 William John Hanna, Provincial Secretary for the Province of Ontario, set out to make far reaching changes in the Social Services of the province, coinciding with a similar move at the national level towards prison reform.
 The shift was to rehabilitate, rather than punish, and to make facilities self-sufficient, using inmate labor for the operation of the facility where appropriate, including building the correctional facility itself.
 Adult offenders with sentences from two months to two years, the majority of whom were aged 16-20 would be incarcerated in the institution to be built on the land that is now known as The Yorklands, and which eventually would become the largest correctional institution in Ontario.

 Over the years as few as 300 or as many as 1000 inmates were housed in these facilities which covered 1000 acres.

 In April 11, 1910, 14 prisoners accompanied by two guards, a cook and a farmer moved into a farmhouse situated on what was to be the Ontario Reformatory, Guelph.
-Construction began immediately based on designs by John Lyle a famous and respected architect, who built many beautiful provincial heritage buildings prior to taking on the building of the Ontario Reformatory.
+Construction on buildings to serve 200 inmates began immediately,based on designs by John Lyle, a famous and respected architect, who had built many beautiful provincial heritage buildings prior to taking on the building of the Ontario Reformatory.
+By 1915, there were 21 buildings, includisng the woolen mill, kitchens, a machine shop, woodworking shop and a cannery.
 The property would eventually become a small city, completely self-sufficient with its own wells, services, power generation along with railroad access to the CPR mainline and its own station on the line.
-A stone quarry on the property provided the materials for most of the buildings.
+A stone quarry on the property and local trees provided the materials for most of the buildings.